UPDATED ARTICLE

 2. Then examining dictionaries/records.

-From the Scripture we can see that THROUGHLY means fully/completely, and that THOROUGHLY means to have gone through, like as a process that penetrates or accomplishes an exacting going right through.
+Looking into it tentatively, from the Scripture it could be suggested that THROUGHLY means fully/completely, and that THOROUGHLY means to have gone through, like as a process that penetrates or accomplishes an exacting going right through.
+However, I think a fuller examination has to be made of the topic.

 OED -> Throughly.
 1. Fully; completely; perfectly.
 2. Through the whole thickness, substance or extant; through, throughout, all through, quite through.
 And a subcategory meaning to that, Through, from beginning to end; for the whole length or time; all through.